Welcome Message from CEHSP Dean

 With the exception of Exercise Science and Environment & Outdoor Education, students are admitted to CEHSP as pre-majors.
 Admission to a major is contingent on submission of evidence that the student has completed prerequisite courses, earned a satisfactory GPA, taken appropriate tests, made plans for the rest of the academic program, and in some majors, participated in a personal interview to review these matters.
 Standards for admission are set by the individual departments, and students should consult their adviser or department office for information.
 Once admitted, students remain in the program as long as minimum GPA requirements for graduation are maintained.
 Students who fall below the minimum are monitored by their advisers.

 Students who have 20 or more completed credits (including credits outside the University and credits by exam) must have a 2.00 minimum cumulative GPA to be in good academic standing in CEHSP.
 Students who have attempted fewer than 20 credits (at UMD or elsewhere) must have a 1.80 minimum cumulative GPA to be in good academic standing.
 Credits taken outside the University are not calculated into the University GPA.

 Students with a cumulative GPA lower than that required for good academic standing are placed on academic probation.
 Students on academic probation have one semester of attendance to attain the overall GPA required to avoid dismissal.
 Students should consider a lighter load or repeating courses with D or F grades to improve their GPA.
-Probationary students are strongly encouraged to seek advice from their faculty adviser or staff in the college's Student Affairs Office.
+Probationary students are strongly encouraged to seek advice from their faculty adviser or staff in the college's Advising & Academic Services Office.